jvalen/pixel-art-react/README.md

 You will be able to **load** and **save** drawings, **undo** **redo** your actions, change grid properties...everything in a very easy and fast way.

-See it live at [www.jvrpath.com/pixel-art-react/](http://www.jvrpath.com/pixel-art-react/).
 Help me to improve the app, share and enjoy :)